m-noumanfazil/Client-Onboarding-System-using-n8n/README.md

   - Get it from your [Gemini AI Studio account](https://gemini.ai/studio).
   - Paste the key in n8n credentials to use AI functions.

+## Running the Workflow

+1. **Sign up for n8n**
+   - Create a free account at [n8n.io](https://n8n.io/).

+2. **Import the workflow JSON**
+   - Download all workflow `.json` files from this repo.
+   - In your n8n dashboard, go to **Workflow → Import** and paste/upload the JSON files.

+3. **Connect credentials**
+   - Make sure all API keys (Typeform, Airtable, Gmail, Slack, Gemini AI) are added in the n8n credentials section.
+   - Without these, the workflow won’t run.

+4. **Activate the workflow**
+   - Toggle the workflow **ON** to start automated client onboarding.
+   - Test it by submitting a sample Typeform entry to see the automation in action.